This web page was started as a result of the UCL Alumni 40 year Reunion held on 11 October 2008 for those graduating 1967-69.

 Michael Fake 69

 Frank Haslam 69 p: After UCL I migrated from the chemicals industry (Bush Boake Allen) via a postgrad marketing diploma, to market research with the Rank Organisation, then joined one of their small suppliers, Taylor Nelson Associates.
 31 years later, the company had become TNS plc, the biggest market research agency in Europe.
 When I left at the end of 2006 it was as UK Quality Director.
 I did my ISO Standards assessor training and now work with the people who did our external registration assessments.
 This takes me all over the UK and sometimes abroad.
 It's nice when people I used to work with turn up in the companies I visit.
-I still do some quality support for the Healthcare team at TNS (now Kantar Health since we were bought by WPP).
-Semi-retired, married with three graduate sons I maintain parish, old school and many other websites including this one, help to research RAF & local history and try to keep fit.
+I did some quality support for the Healthcare team at TNS (now Kantar Health since TNS were bought by WPP), until getting them through their own ISO registrations.
+Semi-retired, married with three graduate sons I maintain parish, old school (where Michael Yeomans was the year below me) and many other websites including this one, help to research RAF & local history and try to keep fit.
 We live in Surrey.

 John D Kennedy Professor Emeritus and Research Professor of Inorganic Chemistry, School of Chemistry, University of Leeds